ascentai/ascent_rosdistro/README.md

 # ascent_rosdistro
-Ascent internal rosditro files.
+Ascent provided rosdistro files.
 For now serves only the purpose of rosdep.